Olukoyede: EFCC Deploying Recovered Loot in Critical Social Investment Programmes

 He said to this end, the anti-graft agency has commenced the review and prosecution of some cases thought to have been abandoned.

-Among the cases he listed are that of Fred Ajudua; former Peoples Democratic Party (PDP) Chairman, Haliru Bello Mohammed; former NSA, Sambo Dasuki; and former Managing Director of NSITF, Ngozi Olojeme.
+Among the cases he listed are that of Fred Ajudua, former PDP Chairman, Haliru Bello Mohammed, former NSA, Sambo Dasuki, and former Managing Director of NSITF, Ngozi Olojeme.